Want to level up your Facebook tagging skills?

 Privacy Settings & Tag Visibility

-- Whether posts you’re tagged in appear on your timeline
+• Whether tagged content shows on your timeline

-This keeps your profile clean and prevents random or spammy tags.
+This keeps your profile organized and blocks spam tagging.

 Removing or Reviewing Tags

-- Turn on tag review to approve every tag before it’s public
+• Turn on tag review to approve tags before they appear

 Tag Limits

-Facebook limits you to 50 tags per post.
-This includes people, business pages, or other accounts.
+Facebook tagging allows up to 50 tags per post.
+This limit includes people, business pages, and other accounts.
+Tags beyond the limit won’t appear.

 How to use Facebook Groups to Grow your Business